Markov Chain Monte Carlo applied to the Double Stars of Miller and Pitman: MCMC

-A more sophisticated MCMC technique called NUTS (No U-Turn Sampler) avoids the random walk behaviour of more simple MCMC algorithms, making a faster exploration of possible model parameter sets and a faster convergence to an optimal set of parameter estimates \citep{Hoffman_2014}.
-It handles multiple parameter models better than the Metropolis technique, which struggles with these higher dimensional problems.
+A technique called NUTS (No U-Turn Sampler) avoids the random walk behaviour of more simple MCMC algorithms, making a faster exploration of possible model parameter sets and a faster convergence to an optimal set of parameter estimates \citep{Hoffman_2014}.
+It handles multiple parameter models better than more simple techniques, which struggle with these higher dimensional problems.
 We made use of this Hamiltonian Monte Carlo (HMC) technique for these reasons.
-Computer run times are still reasonably long for this technique, with many thousands of steps required for the Markov Chain to become `stationary'.
-This is when the transition matrix has reached an equilibrium state after being multiplied by itself repeatedly.
-In the current case this could take up to a day of computing time per system on personal computers, something not too unreasonable particularly as this paper describes work of an undergraduate research project (so the task needed to be achievable in a comparatively short time period).

 We are not the first authors to apply a MCMC method to visual double star data, but the technique is not yet widely used in the field (see, e.g., \citealt{Sahlman_2013}, \citealt{Lucy_2014}, and \citealt{Mendez_2017}).